Literary-Insights/blog/src/content/blog/Art of the Start 2.0 _ The Time-tested, Ba - Kawasaki, Guy.txt-1.md

 ---
-title: DEEP SUMMARY - Art of the Start 2.0 _ The Time-tested, Ba - Kawasaki, Guy
+title: Art of the Start 2.0 _ The Time-tested, Ba - Kawasaki, Guy
 slug: deep-summary-art-of-the-start-2-0-_-the-time-tested-ba-kawasaki-guy
 tags:
   - book-summary